Dr Glenda Tinney BSc, PGCE, MA, PhD

 - Coleg Cymraeg Cenedlaethol

-My academic interests include exploring research methods, outdoor learning, learning in nature, sustainability and global citizenship and science concepts in early childhood.
+My academic interests include outdoor play and learning, learning in nature, sustainability and global citizenship and science concepts in early childhood.

 I teach on several undergraduate and postgraduate courses including subjects such as :